-Employers (including not-for-profits) will be eligible for the subsidy if, at the time of applying:
+Employers (including not-for-profits) are eligible for the subsidy if, at the time of applying:

-- their business has an aggregated turnover of less than \$1 billion (for income tax purposes1) and they estimate their turnover has fallen or will likely fall by 30 per cent or more; or - their business has an annual turnover of \$1 billion or more (for income tax purposes) and they estimate their turnover has fallen or will likely fall by 50 per cent or more; and - their business is not subject to the Major Bank Levy.
+- their business has an aggregated turnover of \$1 billion or less (for income tax purposes1) and they estimate their turnover has fallen or will likely fall by 30 per cent or more; or - their business has an annual turnover of more than \$1 billion (for income tax purposes) and they estimate their turnover has fallen or will likely fall by 50 per cent or more; and - their business is not subject to the Major Bank Levy.

-Self-employed individuals will be eligible to receive the JobKeeper Payment where they meet the relevant turnover test outlined above, and are not a permanent employee of another employer.
+Self-employed individuals are eligible to receive the JobKeeper Payment where they meet the relevant turnover test outlined above, and are not a permanent employee of another employer.
 Registered religious organisations, that meet the turnover test, will be able to receive the JobKeeper Payment for each eligible religious practitioner (with the exception of those that are students only) for which they are responsible under the tax law.